drbean/edit/steve/critique.md

 5 things to think about when looking back at your design

 * the *reasons* behind a design decision.
-Ask, Why did you have to make this decision?
+Ask, Why did I have to make this decision?
 * the *justification* for it.
 Ask, Why was it a good decision?
 * the *other alternatives* considered.
-Ask, What choices did you have at that time?
+Ask, What choices did I have at that time?
 * the *trade offs* evaluated.
-Ask, What were the advantages and disadvantages of your options?
+Ask, What were the advantages and disadvantages of all my options?
 * the *argumentation* that led to the decision.
 Ask, What went through my mind as I tried to decide what to do?
 ^[https://en.wikipedia.org/wiki/Design_rationale]

 ## An exercise critiquing your own design decisions

-Go back to the IMRAD essay you wrote about taking a trip on \pageref{63}.
-See [Additional Essays](#additional-essays) in [A Trip](#a-trip).
+Go back to the IMRAD essay you wrote about taking a trip on page \pageref{a-trip}.
+See [Additional Essays](#trip_essays) in [A Trip](#a-trip).

+Alternatively take some other action research (page \pageref{rationale-for-an-unusual-kind-of-essay}) essay you wrote.

-Rewrite that as a design decision.
+Rewrite that essay as the analysis of a design decision.
 Think about the 5 elements of a design decision.

+You made many decisions that were connected to each other in doing that action research.
+Try to focus on one important decision that can represent other decisions.